 Indiana also allows couples to choose an independent adoption, also known as a private adoption.
 Independent adoptions allow parents to use a licensed attorney and offer both the adoptive and birth parents more freedom.
 However, it also puts added responsibility on the prospective parents to find their own adoption professionals, including a licensed agency to complete the home study.

 Adoptive parents will need to pursue their own matches with birth parents and can access resources like Adoption.com’s Parent Profiles.
-Parents should keep in mind that according to state law, advertising for an Indiana adoption must be completed by a licensed adoption agency or attorney.
+Parents should keep in mind that according to state law, advertising for adoption in Indiana must be completed by a licensed adoption agency or attorney.

 Indiana adoption laws regulate what kind of expenses parents are allowed to pay for.
 Birthparent counseling is permitted as a legal birth mother expense, as well as reimbursements for reasonable expenses related to pregnancy, labor, and delivery of the child, and certain amounts for living expenses up to six weeks after birth.
 Birth mother expenses are capped at $3,000.
 Because of the limitations on what birth parent expenses are allowed, always check with a licensed attorney before making payment for any expenses.